King's Lynn Guildhall: History

-The complex continued to serve as the meeting place of the King's Lynn Borough Council until 1974, when it became the headquarters of King's Lynn and West Norfolk Borough Council.
+The complex continued to serve as the meeting place of the King's Lynn Borough Council until 1974, when it became the headquarters of West Norfolk District Council, renamed King's Lynn and West Norfolk Borough Council in 1981.
+The council moved its main offices to a modern building called King's Court on Chapel Street in 1981, but continues to use the town hall for meetings.
 Magistrates' court hearings continued to be held in the building until the courts moved to a new courthouse in College Lane in 1982.

 Queen Elizabeth II visited the Guildhall, as part of celebrations to mark the 60th anniversary of her accession to the throne, on 9 February 2012.
 Following extensive restoration works to the building costing £2.6 million, which were financed by the Heritage Lottery Fund, by the Borough Council and by other donors, the Duke of Gloucester visited the Guildhall to mark the completion of the works and officially open the "Stories of Lynn Exhibition" on 31 March 2017.

 Important artifacts and other works of art held in the building include King John's charter to the Burgesses of Lynn (c.1204), the medieval King John's Cup (c.1325) a window sill from the house of Walter Coney, a former mayor of Lynn, (15th century) and the first portrait painted of King George VI and Queen Elizabeth (c.1937).